New 2022 BMW X6 M50i

 The rest of the switchgear is also smartly laid out.
-BMW gesture controls—which let you control certain functions such as audio volume by waving in front of the infotainment screen—are included but not necessary.
+BMW gesture controls—which let you control certain functions such as audio volume by waving in front of the infotainment screen—are included but unnecessary.
 Many standard amenities are also offered, including a power-adjustable 16-way front seat, adjustable ambient lighting, heated front cushions, and passive entry.

-While the rear seats are comfortable for two adults, the legroom and headspace shrink by about 2 and 3 inches respectively, compared to the boxier X5.
-The X6 also has less cargo volume behind the rear seats.
+While the rear seats are comfortable for two adults, the legroom and headspace shrink by about 2 and 3 inches, respectively, compared to the boxier X5, the X6 also has less cargo volume behind the rear seats.

 The company’s iDrive interface has sharp graphics and immediate response, but some layered menus can be annoying.
 BMW also offers improvements such as built-in navigation, enhanced USB ports, wireless charging, and Wi-Fi hotspots.
 The X6 can also be upgraded with premium Harman/Kardon stereos or more premium Bowers & Wilkins units.

 2022 BMW X6 M50i Price